-Remarkably, for any non-vanishing $\tilde\ell_\perp$, the lines separating stable and unstable regions are lines of exceptional points~\cite{Heiss2012}.
+Remarkably, for any non-vanishing $\tilde\ell_\perp$, the lines of $D=0$ that separate stable and unstable regions are lines of exceptional points~\cite{Heiss2012}.
 Along these lines, instead of having four propagating modes (two pairs of $\pm$ eigenvalues), each pair of eigenvectors (and eigenvalues) collapse into one, leaving only two propagating modes.
-Recently, it has been suggested such exceptional lines marks a new type of phase transition denoted as {\it non-reciprocal phase transition}~\cite{Vitelli2021}.
+Recently, it has been suggested that such exceptional lines mark a new type of phase transition denoted as {\it non-reciprocal phase transition}~\cite{Vitelli2021}.
 However, our system does not precisely fall within the class of theories examined in~\cite{Vitelli2021} as here there is no spontaneous symmetry breaking and the exceptional points have non-zero eigenvalues.
-It is worth noting that in these exceptional points there are two other modes, but they are not of the form of regular normal modes (see SI~\cite{Supp} for details), instead they have the following form: $\left({\bf W} + (t+c){\bf V} \right)\e^{i\left({\bf k} \cdot \vecr - st\right)}$, where ${\bf V}$ is an eigenvector of the dynamical matrix and ${\bf W}$ is a generalized eigenvector\footnote{A generalized rank-2 eigenvector ${\bf W}$ of a matrix $\underline{\underline{{\bf M}}}$ obeys $\left[\underline{\underline{{\bf M}}} -\lambda \underline{\underline{\bf I}}\right] \cdot {\bf W} = {\bf V}$, where ${\bf V}$ is a regular eigenvector.
+It is worth noting that in these exceptional points there are two other modes, but they are not of the form of regular normal modes (see Sec.~VII of the SI for details), instead they have the following form: $\left({\bf W} + (t+c){\bf V} \right)\e^{i\left({\bf k} \cdot \vecr - st\right)}$, where ${\bf V}$ is an eigenvector of the dynamical matrix and ${\bf W}$ is a generalized eigenvector\footnote{A generalized rank-2 eigenvector ${\bf W}$ of a matrix $\underline{\underline{{\bf M}}}$ obeys $\left[\underline{\underline{{\bf M}}} -\lambda \underline{\underline{\bf I}}\right] \cdot {\bf W} = {\bf V}$, where ${\bf V}$ is a regular eigenvector.
 Note that $\tilde{\bf W} = {\bf W} + c{\bf V}$ is also a generalized eigenvector and it is orthogonal to ${\bf V}$ if $c=-{\bf W}\cdot{\bf V}/{\bf V}^2$.} of the dynamical matrix in Eq.~\ref{k10}.
-These solutions grows slowly at short times but decay exponentially at long times if $\Re{s} >0$.
-They may, however be stabilized in the presence of viscosity, such that the system may be stable along the exceptional lines.
+These solutions grow slowly (algebraically) with time and seem unstable, but may be stabilized in the presence of viscosity such that the solution grows at short times and decays at long times, making the system stable along the exceptional lines.